LW83/name-that-hound/README.md

   - One warning was raised about the use of a for in loop that was being used in the generation of answer options function.
 This was changed to a for let loop to mitigate the risks created from using a for in loop and this warning was remediated.

   ![JSHint Warning](./docs/jshint-warning.png)

+  - One warning remains which is not considered of significant impact.

 __Lighthouse Report__
-  - In addition to the HTML, CSS and JS Validation, a mobile and desktop lighthouse report for the site was generated through Dev Tools.
+  - In addition to the HTML, CSS and JS Validation, a mobile and desktop lighthouse report for the site was generated through Dev Tools with positive scores.

   ![Lighthouse Desktop Report](./docs/lighthouse-desktop.png)